lategardener/morpion_RL/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 This project focuses on training a Tic-Tac-Toe agent using **Proximal Policy Optimization (PPO)** with action masking.
-The goal is to train an agent capable of defeating random, smart-random, and previous PPO models while tracking detailed performance statistics.
+The goal is to train an agent capable of defeating random, smart-random, and previous PPO agents while tracking detailed performance statistics.

 ---